A public firestorm began when a local man and his son presented a wooden”thin blue line” flag to Montgomery County Police.

 — Montgomery County Department of Police (@mcpnews) October 30, 2019

-Hogan, who is considered an ally to Maryland law enforcement officers, called on Elrich to “immediately reverse” his “terrible decision and to apologize to the police and citizens of Montgomery County.”
+The governor called on Elrich to “immediately reverse” his “terrible decision” and he called on the county executive to apologize “to the police and citizens of Montgomery County.”

 In 1911, poet Nels Dickmann Anderson wrote a poem called “The Thin Blue Line.”
 The phrase was a reference to the blue uniforms worn by the men of the United States Army in the late 18th and 19th centuries.